 The currency unit in Bermuda is the Bermudian dollar.
 US$1.00 = BD$1.00.

 American money is accepted everywhere.
 No other currency is widely accepted, but most paper money may be exchanged at local banks at fair rates.
-U.S. traveler's checks are accepted everywhere, and the banks handle traveler's checks of other currencies as well.
+Traveler's checks are not accepted.
 Debit cards are taken at most shops, restaurants and hotels.
 Automatic teller machines throughout the island give cash advances on Visa and Plus cards.

 110 volts, 60 cycles AC (same as in United States and Canada)

 New United States Federal Law requires that travelers entering or re-entering the United States on or after January lst, 2007 from any international country (including Bermuda) must present a government-issued passport to clear US Customs.
 For additional information on how to obtain a US passport you may access an application on the web.

 For Canadian visitors, a passport is preferred, however, you can use one of the following: the original or certified copy of your birth certificate, together with an official photo ID; or Canadian Certificate of Citizenship.

 Citizens of other countries require a passport and possibly a visa depending on their home country.
 A return or onward ticket or other document of onward transportation to a country to which, at that time, the passenger has right of entry, is also required from all visitors.

 Children under 18 years of age who are traveling with only one parent must have a notarized letter from the non-traveling parent allowing travel.

 Bermuda has fairly strict entry regulations for tourists so please be sure you follow them before your visit.
 Contact Bermuda Tourism for more information (Tel: 1(800) 223-6106).